Lrseward22/Expr-Calculator/README.md

 [click here for the Generator implementation](src/lib/Generator/README.md)

 ### Driver
+Finally, the driver stitches everything together.
 The driver handles command line arguments of our compiler, generates the IR, and culminates in creating the desired compiled output.

 For more information: